 Ultraviolet (UV) light is thought to be the major risk factor for most skin cancers.
 Sunlight is the main source of UV rays.
 Tanning beds are another source of UV rays.
 People who get a lot of exposure to UV light are at greater risk for skin cancer.

 There are different types of UV rays, but they can all damage skin and cause skin cancer.
 There are no safe UV rays.

 The amount of UV exposure depends on the strength of the light, how long the skin is exposed, and whether the skin was covered with clothing or sunscreen.
 Many studies show that being exposed to a lot of sun when you are young is an added risk factor.

 The risk of skin cancer is much higher for whites than for African Americans or Hispanics.
-This is because the skin pigment melanin helps protect against UV radiation.
+This is because the skin pigment melanin helps protect against UV rays.
 People with darker skin have more melanin.
 People with fair (light-colored) skin that freckles or burns easily are at extra high risk.

 The risk of basal and squamous cell skin cancers goes up as people get older.
 Older people have been exposed to the sun for a longer time.
 Still, these cancers are now being seen in younger people too, most likely because they are spending more time in the sun without protecting their skin.